wpmudev/shared-ui-react/packages/react-modal/README.md

 ## Usage

-Just provide the right props (see below) and pass the content of the modal as this component's child.
-But if you need something more complex as an slider or replace modal you can review the demos showcase for a live example and more notes about it.
+Just provide the right props (see below) and pass the modal's content as this component's child.
+However, if the modal needs to be more complex, like a "slider (steps)" or "replace" modal, you can review the demos showcase for a live example and more notes about it.

 ```js
 import React from 'react';